 Sylvia Cox has been rescuing and helping re-home Hungarian Vizslas for over 35 years.
 She has welcomed hundreds of dogs into her home for assessment and a place of refuge until the time comes for them to fly the nest and start their new lives with new loving families.

 Although the circumstances surrounding the lives of these dogs are often quite sad and upsetting, do not despair as they live full lives – they have plenty of walks, delicious food and any medical care they need, along with the expert and gentle care from Sylvia 24 hours a day, 7 days a week.

-We currently have 9 ‘end of life’ dogs in our care living with Sylvia.
-These dogs have either had traumatic lives or simply their personalities have meant they therefore are unable to cope with the normal life of a dog.
+We currently have a few of these Vizslas in our care.
+These dogs have either had traumatic lives or simply their personalities have meant they are unable to cope with the normal life of a dog.

 Meet our ‘End of Life Dogs’

 Shelly is a wire-haired bitch and is estimated to be around 12 – 13 years old.
 She was found by the local dog warden dumped and in an extremely bad way.
 She was barely able to walk and after vet inspection she was diagnosed with multiple health problems.
 Shelly is such a wonderful character; she is always happy and loves attention from Sylvia.
 Despite being on lots of medication she has quality of life and her health issues are under control.
 She loves her daily walks and sitting in the sun.
 Unfortunately in 2016 we had to say goodbye to Shelly after she collapsed one morning – she will be sorely missed as she was such a special sole.
 We would like to keep her mentioned on this page as a tribute to her.